ajwills72/rmip/docs/teacher_notes.md

 **Monday 23rd May 2022, noon** - Markers return marking sample with scores, but without feedback, to module leader.

 **Tuesday 24th May 2022, 1pm** - Initial markers' meeting between all markers and module leader.
-Immediately after the meeting, start marking.
+Immediately after the meeting, you may start marking.

 **Monday 30th May 2022, noon** - Extenuating Circumstances deadline passes.
 Check for additional reports submitted, and also for any submitted reports that have been updated.